slackjeff/journalNet/debian_ubuntu_mint_README.md

 If you want to run your journal first on your localhost for test just use theaccountwherejournalis@127.0.0.1 Last step, restart xinetd (sudo /etc/init.d/xinetd restart)

-Security tip: Create a regular user to publish "journalNet" from his home directory.
+Security tip: Create a regular user (without sudo access) to publish "journalNet" from his home directory.